 The Division of Student Affairs is committed to exploring, developing, and cultivating partnerships with members of the internal and external campus community.
 These partnerships have developed into initiatives that support our mission of advancing student learning for a lifetime, supporting students in achieving their full potential, and promoting an inclusive learning environment.

-Bringing together SJSU, the National Hispanic University and the Santa Clara County Superintendents Association, ALAS is an educational alliance dedicated to nurturing a college-going culture among our Latino/a youth.
-For further information, contact Fernanda Perdomo A. Karp.
+Bringing together SJSU and the Santa Clara County Superintendents Association, ALAS is an educational alliance dedicated to nurturing a college-going culture among our Latino/a youth.
+For further information, contact Deanna Gonzales.

 Each year the Campus Reading Program forges connections among SJSU students, staff, and faculty by selecting a best-selling book for participants to read over the summer and then analyze in small discussion groups at the start of fall semester.

 The Solidarity Network is an affiliation of the following campus organizations designed to enrich student life: MOSAIC Cross Cultural Center, Student Health Center Wellness & Health Promotion, A.S.
-Cesar E. Chavez Community Action Center, LGBT Resource Center, and Women's Resource Center.
+Cesar E. Chavez Community Action Center, PRIDE Center, and Gender Equity Center.